vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/configure-the-client/implement-product-page-data-layer.md

 You likely also want to track when the user clicks on the [!UICONTROL Add to cart] button.

-1. To do this, copy andj paste this code after the above data layer code.
+1. To do this, copy and paste this code after the above data layer code.
 The function is called when the user clicks the [!UICONTROL Add to cart] button.

 ```js
 window.onAddToCartClick = function() {